ISL 2020-21: FC Goa's Juan Ferrando - Need to take control of the game against Blasters | Goal.com

 Given that Kerala Blasters, like Goa, like to keep possession of the ball, the Spaniard feels that it will be important to take charge of the proceedings from the onset.

-"I think it's very important to control [in the game against Kerala].
-When you watch Kerala, they have quality players and are totally different (game plan) from NorthEast [United].
+"I think it's very important to control [the game against Kerala].
+When you watch Kerala, they have quality players and are totally different (game plan) from NorthEast [United]."

 FC Goa forward Igor Angulo, who has looked good in the opening matches, is eager to come on top in the game against the Blasters, showing little concern about the handful of offside decisions going against him.